Imperial War Museum London

 Imperial War Museums new Holocaust Galleries would not have been possible without the early show of partnership and support of the Pears Foundation.
 Their commitment to this project has made it possible to offer current and future visitors the opportunity to explore the Holocaust in these new galleries integrated with our new Second World War Galleries where current and coming generations can remember these times and learn the personal stories of those who can no longer speak for themselves.Dame Diane Lees DBE, Director-General,

 Imperial War Museums

 Imperial War Museums tells the story of people who have lived, fought and died in conflicts involving Britain and the Commonwealth since the First World War.
-Its unique collections, made up of the everyday and the exceptional, reveal stories of people, places, ideas and events.
-IWM challenges people to look at conflict from different perspectives, enriching their understanding of the causes, course and consequences of war and its impact on people’s lives.
+The museums challenge their audiences to look at conflict from different perspectives, enriching their understanding of the causes, course and consequences of war and its impact on people’s lives.

 IWM London re-opened in 2014 following a major redevelopment to mark the centenary of the First World War.
 As part of this transformation, Pears Foundation supported the creation of a new gallery Peace and Security: 1945-2014, focusing on stories of contemporary conflicts, in keeping with the Foundation’s philosophy of creating spaces for exploring challenging issues of identity.
 Through objects and art, the Peace and Security exhibition charts the progress of global conflict since the end of the Second World War, exploring how war has divided the world community.

 The next phase of the redevelopment, completed in 2021, was the creation of new galleries dedicated to the Second World War and the Holocaust.
 Pears Foundation committed £5million to the new Holocaust Galleries.